 Hearing Officers are also subject to due process requirements and must conduct hearings in an impartial manner.
 Therefore, it is inappropriate to contact Hearing Officers to discuss any item that will come before them in a hearing.
 If such contact occurs, Hearing Officers may be subject to recusal from that item.

-Hearings are typically conducted the first and third Wednesday of the month at 9 a.m.
+Hearings are typically conducted twice a month on Wednesdays at 9 a.m.

 All project information and material for Hearing Officer consideration must be submitted to the Recording Secretary seven calendar days prior to a hearing.
 You can submit information via: